EVORA-project/evora-ontology/models/docs/taxonomicNodeId.md

 # Slot: taxonomic node ID (taxonomicNodeId)

-_The taxonomic_Node Identifier as an identifier specific the current taxon in the corresponding release/version of the taxonomy_
+_The taxonomic_Node Identifier as an identifier specific the current taxon in the corresponding release/version of the taxonomy._